civic-dashboard/civic-dashboard-web/docs/SUBJECT_TERM_CLASSIFICATION.md

 This section aims to describe the flow of data through the various components.
 All of this occurs automatically inside scheduled Github Actions workflows.

-1. Raw data is fetched from TIMMS
+1. Raw data is fetched from TMMIS
     - The raw agenda items are inserted into the DB table `RawAgendaItemConsiderations`
     - Table `AgendaItemSubjectTerms` is populated with exploded and normalized forms
         - First the raw field is exploded to separate the individual terms